shayanelhami/OAuthSamples/README.md

 - Facebook (OAuth2 but in a peculiar way)
 - Linkedin (OAuth2)
 - Dropbox (OAuth2)
+- Google (OAuth2 and a bit of JWT)

 At the end of the authorization process each provider gives you an access-token.
 That is enough to assume user is Authenticated successfully.
 Therefore you can use OAuth as a tool to do "Login with Twitter",